-HOUSTON - After cheering each other on as their names were called in Houston last week as the first NASA astronauts to launch from the U.S. in eight years on an American-built spacecraft, News 6 had the privilege to meet all nine of NASA's commercial crew astronauts.
+HOUSTON - After cheering each other on as their names were called in Houston in August 2018 as the first NASA astronauts to launch from the U.S. in eight years on an American-built spacecraft, News 6 had the privilege to meet all nine of NASA's commercial crew astronauts.

 NASA Administrator Jim Bridestine, along with SpaceX and Boeing management, announced at Johnson Space Center in which spacecraft the nine astronauts would launch from Cape Canaveral: Boeing's Starliner CST-100, or the SpaceX Crew Dragon.